heal-data-stewards/redcap-ingest/redcap_reference.md

 All REDCap dictionaries **must** include these four columns:

 1. **Variable / Field Name**
-   - Lowercase letters, numbers, or underscores; must start with a letter; max 26 chars.
+   - Lowercase letters, numbers, or underscores; must start with a letter; max 100 chars (≤26 recommended).
 2. **Form Name**
    - Name of the form or instrument.
 3. **Field Type**